-The aim is to create a wildlife friendly and productive garden.
-The two focuses are often at odds, but despite the difficulties and necessary compromises, we are up for the challenge!
+The Garden comes alive when people are enjoying, learning and taking part in activities in the garden.
+Knowledge and experience is shared and together we strive to find the balance between being wildlife friendly and productive.
+The two aims are often at odds, but despite the difficulties and necessary compromises, we are up for the challenge!

-The garden is fairly small, at around 170 square metres, but as a learning resource, we are hoping to make this a transferable learning resource to help and inspire people in their own gardens and to show what is possible.
-Starting small and doing it well is what we would like to do here.
+The garden is fairly compact at around 170 square metres, but as a learning resource we are hoping that examples will be relevant to help and inspire people in their own gardens, showing what is possible.
+Starting small and gardening well is what we try to achieve.

-The garden will continue the theme of the site, using natural methods of fertility building, and physical and cultural techniques for pest control, rather than chemical approaches.
-It will be a healthy place to spend time and to eat from!
+In keeping with the wider sustainable themes of the estate, the garden uses natural methods of fertility building and physical and cultural techniques for pest control, rather than chemical approaches, making it a healthy place to be and to eat from.

 If you are interested in buying produce or have suggestions for produce outlets, then please contact us.
 Any Proceeds from garden produce sales goes back into the garden and the activities which we support.

 We are very happy to be contacted regarding interests that you have in The Garden.
 It is great to collaborate with people and projects, adding value to what we do and the role that we can play within our community.